 Another one of the classic Costa Rican dessert recipes is rice pudding.
 Costa Rica households will eat this with their family as a quick and simple dessert.
 But, you can also sometimes find it on the menus at local sodas.

 Costa Ricans have a diversity of food that should not be discounted as seemingly bland at first glance.
-Often the ingredients are incredibly fresh and there is more variety than what you might think!
+Often, the ingredients are incredibly fresh, and there is more variety than you might think!

 If you want to kick things up a notch in the kitchen then whip up one of these traditional Costa Rican recipes.
-Or, sample them first hand if you are visiting the country.
-We hope you’ll fall in love with these famous dishes in Costa Rica, as we did.
+Or, sample them first-hand if you are visiting the country.
+We hope you’ll fall in love with these authentic dishes Costa Rica, as we did.

 Have You Tried Costa Rican Cuisine?
 What Are Your Favourite Costa Rican Dishes?
 Which Costa Rica Foods Have You Made At Home?